Road Safety and Your Windscreen

 The Law and Windscreen Safety

-In South Africa the National Road Traffic Regulations, 1999 stipulate
+In South Africa the National Road Traffic Regulations, of 1999 stipulate

 [Glass of windscreen, window and partitions]